vcerchez/optimal-hydraulic/README.md

 ├── environment.yml         : projects conda environment
 ├── main.py                 : FastAPI app serving pretrained ML model
-├── model.ipynb             : creation and and optimization of the ML model ├── model_examination.ipynb : ML model examination (to be removed) ├── requirements.txt        : requirements for the containerized ML model
-└── train_model.py          : model training and pickling from the raw data
+├── model.ipynb             : creation and and optimization of the ML model ├── requirements.txt        : requirements for the containerized ML model └── train_model.py          : model training and pickling from the raw data
 ```